Chapter 9 Performance metrics

 9.4.3 The Rejection Rate

-To put some technical terms to this framing, for both validity and power assessment the main performance criterion is the rejection rate of the hypothesis test.
-When the data are simulated from a model in which the null hypothesis being tested is true, then the rejection rate is equivalent to the Type-I error rate of the test.
-When the data are simulated from a model in which the null hypothesis is false, then the rejection rate is equivalent to the power of the test (for the given alternate hypothesis represented by the DGP).
+When evaluating both validity and power, the main performance measure is the rejection rate of the hypothesis test.
+Letting \(P\) be the p-value from a procedure for testing the null hypothesis that a parameter \(\theta = 0\), generated under a data-generating process with parameter \(\theta\) (which could in truth be zero or non-zero).
+The rejection rate is then \[ \rho_\alpha(\theta) = \Prob(P < \alpha) \tag{9.19} \] When data are simulated from a process in which the null hypothesis is true, then the rejection rate is equivalent to the Type-I error rate of the test, which should ideally be near the desired \(\alpha\) level.
+When the data are simulated from a process in which the null hypothesis is violated, then the rejection rate is equivalent to the power of the test (for the given alternate hypothesis specified in the data-generating process).
 Ideally, a testing procedure should have actual Type-I error equal to the nominal level \(\alpha\) (this is the definition of validity), but such exact tests are rare.

-9.4.4 Inference in our Cluster RCT Simulation
+9.4.4 Inference in the Cluster RCT Simulation

 ## # A tibble: 3 × 2